oliverwfy/dl_novice/cats_vs_dogs/README.md

-This is a kaggle competetion about image classification
+# This is a kaggle competetion about image classification

+firstly,use transfer learning and save model ,then load model to predict